programster/package-email-logger/README.md

-# package-email-logger
+# Email Logger Package
-A PHP package that will send logs via email (SMTP)
+A PHP package that will send logs via email (SMTP).